< back to Blog home

 Pricing Wine by the Glass

 A single glass of wine is typically priced at 85 to 100% of the wholesale cost of the entire bottle.
-Most wine bottle pricing marks up wholesale bottles around 200 to 300%.
+Most wine bottle pricing marks up wholesale bottles (see: what is wholesale) around 200 to 300%.
 If you acquire bottles of wine from a vendor for $12 wholesale, you’ll sell them for around $36 retail.
 An accepted way to price that wine by the glass is $10 to $12 per glass.

 There are some exceptions to that wine by the glass formula, though.